History of the Indonesian rupiah: 2022: Rupiah redesign

 On 18 August 2022, the governor of Bank Indonesia, Perry Warjiyo, and the Minister of Finance of Indonesia, Sri Mulyani Indrawati, introduced a new design of the 2016 banknotes.
 It still kept the imagery of the 2016 banknotes, however, they've improved the color contrast between banknotes, added magnetic ink as a safety feature, and much more.

 Plans to redenominate the Rupiah

 In August 2010 Bank Indonesia proposed to redenominate the rupiah by truncating the last three zero digits (dividing by 1000).
 The redenomination is meant to simplify daily transactions, which often run into millions of rupiah.
 The plan under consideration would be completed by 2015 at the soonest, but more likely by 2020.
 It would reduce the exchange rate with the US dollar from about Rp14,600 (old) to Rp14.6 (New).
 The plan has raised public concern that the monetary policy may devalue the currency.
 Bank Indonesia Governor Darmin Nasution immediately announced that the planned redenomination of the national currency would not inflict any financial losses as the measure would only strike a few zeros from the current denominations.

-The idea had been effectively shelved by 2020.
+In 2023, Bank Indonesia governor Perry Warjiyo reiterated that the central bank had considered redenomination for a long time; however, in order to ensure its success, stable macroeconomic, political, and monetary conditions must be achieved, and therefore the timing must be right.
+He also stated that the process is listed in BI's plans for 2020-2024; however, due to the coronavirus pandemic, it has not come into fruition.